TrueBlocks/trueblocks-core/src/other/four_bytes/README.md

 ## Chunk format

-Chunk format tries to follow Unchained Index file format as close as possible.
+The chunks are stored in a binary file with the following format.
+The chunk format follows Unchained Index file format as closely as possible.
 Each chunk consist of 3 parts:
 ```
-[ HEADER ]
+[ Header ]
 [ Signature Table ]
 [ String Table ]
 ```